Iakim/Zabbix-OTRS/README.md

 # Zabbix-OTRS integration

-## Este documento tem como objetivo realizar a integração do Zabbix com o OTRS.

-## This document is intended to perform the integration of Zabbix with OTRS.
+### This document is intended to perform the integration of Zabbix with OTRS.

-### Pré-requisitos:

-1. Servidor com o OTRS 5 instalado (Testado já na versão 6)
-2. Servidor com o zabbix 3.2.7 ou superior instalado (Testado já na versão 3.4.1)
-3. Certifique-se de usar o repositório Epel

 ### Prerequisites: